the-pujon/car-service/readme.md

 ## Setup

 1. Install dependencies: `npm install`
-2. Start the server: `npm start:dev` for development with nodemon.
+2. Start the server: `npm run start:dev` for development with nodemon.
 3. The server will be running on `http://localhost:5000`.

 <!--## Project Structure